artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 DIP upload
 ----------

-Archivematica has access integrations with three access platforms: AtoM, Binder and ArchivesSpace.
+Archivematica has access integrations with two access platforms: AtoM and ArchivesSpace.

 .. _admin-dashboard-atom:

-AtoM/Binder DIP upload
+AtoM DIP upload
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 Archivematica can upload DIPs directly to an `AtoM`_ website so that the contents can be accessed online.
-Using the same configuration screen, you can also configure Archivematica to upload DIPs to `Binder`_, which is built off the AtoM framework.

-The AtoM/Binder DIP upload configuration page is where you specify the details of the AtoM or Binder installation you'd like the DIPs uploaded to (and, if using Rsync to transfer the DIP files, Rsync transfer details).
+The AtoM/Binder DIP upload configuration page is where you specify the details of the AtoM installation you'd like the DIPs uploaded to (and, if using Rsync to transfer the DIP files, Rsync transfer details).

-Before setting these details, please ensure that you have a working AtoM or Binder site that is properly connected to Archivematica.
-See :ref:`Using AtoM 2.x with Archivematica <atom-setup>` or :ref:`Using Binder with Archivematica
-<binder-setup>` for more information.
+Before setting these details, please ensure that you have a working AtoM site that is properly connected to Archivematica.
+See :ref:`Using AtoM 2.x with Archivematica <atom-setup>` for more information.

 .. image:: images/AtoMDIPConfig.*
    :align: center
    :width: 80%
-   :alt: Configuration screen for AtoM or Binder DIP uploads
+   :alt: Configuration screen for AtoM DIP uploads

 Fields:

-* **Upload URL**: the URL of the destination AtoM or Binder website.
+* **Upload URL**: the URL of the destination AtoM website.
-* **Login email**: the email address used to log in to AtoM or Binder.
+* **Login email**: the email address used to log in to AtoM.
-* **Login password**: the password used to log in to AtoM or Binder.
+* **Login password**: the password used to log in to AtoM.
-* **AtoM/Binder version**: the version of the destination AtoM or Binder website.
+* **AtoM/Binder version**: the version of the destination AtoM website.
-* **Rsync target**: if you'd like to send the DIP with Rsync before it is deposited in AtoM or Binder, enter the destination value for rsync, e.g.
+* **Rsync target**: if you'd like to send the DIP with Rsync before it is deposited in AtoM, enter the destination value for rsync, e.g.
   ``foobar.com:/dips``.
 This field is optional.
 * **Rsync command**: if you've entered an Rsync target, specify the remote shell manually, e.g. ``ssh -p 22222 -l user``.
 This field is optional.